 is not clear why it appeared.
 In particular, it is not clear that

-in response to a discovery of a
+this subtype appeared in response to a discovery of a

-diversity in potential realizers
+diversity in potential realizers,

 rather than to meet some theoretical needs in psychology.
 So, the